truongconghiep/CarND-Behavioral-Cloning/writeup.md

 ## Data collection

-First, I drive the some rounds around track 1 to collect data images.
+First, I drive the four rounds around track 1 to collect data images.
 In each frame, the simulator generates 3 images from 3 different camera, which are mounted in then center, on the left and on the right of the car

 ![alt text][image1]